3 Tips for Your Business Instagram

-"I didn't think you were suppose to use many, I heard that on Facebook it causes your post to come up less."
+"I didn't think you were supposed to use many; I heard that on Facebook, it causes your post to come up less."

 This is an understandable mistake, but don't get the platforms confused (even if Mark Zuckerberg owns them both).
 Hashtags are the lifeblood of Instagram.
 Utilize hashtags that you've researched to reach potential customers.

 If I had to name the one thing that annoys me the most on Instagram, it would be when I get a comment or message from someone that I can tell did not view or appreciate my content.